 In addition to self-reported information from the Belgian Health Interview Survey, objective information on specific chronic diseases is available from registers and administrative databases.
 Currently, objective information from such sources is available for cancer and diabetes.

-In 2016, 68,216 new diagnoses of cancer (excluding non-melanoma skin cancer) were made, including 36,243 new cases in men and 31,973 new cases in women.
-Over the past ten years, the number of new cancer diagnoses have increased for both men and women, partly due to the ageing of the population.
-After correction for age, incidence rates increased only in women.
-Age-standardized incidence rates are highest in the Walloon Region.
-In 2016, prostate, lung and colorectal cancer in men, and breast, colorectal and lung cancer in women were the most frequently diagnosed cancers.
-Over the past 10 years, the incidence of lung cancer has gone up with almost 50% in women.
+In 2020, 68,782 new diagnoses of cancer (excluding non-melanoma skin cancer) were made, including 36,840 new cases in men and 31,942 new cases in women.
+Over the past ten years, the number of new cancer cases (or incidence) has increased for both men and women, driven in part by the aging of the population.
+After adjusting the incidence for age, it increased only in women.
+Age-adjusted incidence is highest in the Flemish Region.
+In 2020, the most common cancers in men were prostate cancer, lung cancer, and colorectal cancer, whereas the most common cancers in women were breast cancer, colorectal cancer, and lung cancer.

-In 2016, 6.4% of the Belgian population had diabetes.
+In 2021, 6.8% of the Belgian population had diabetes.
 Diabetes prevalence is increasing over time as a result of both the ageing of the population and a true increase in the risk of developing diabetes.
-The risk of developing diabetes is higher in Wallonia and Brussels than in Flanders, and is higher for individuals with a lower income.
+The prevalence of diabetes is higher in the Walloon Region and the Brussels Capital region than in the Flemish Region, and is higher for individuals with a lower income.